dijital20/pytexas2022-data-types/Slides.md

 ## Mapping - `dict`

 Use a `dict` when...
-- You need to relate some unique value to some other value.
+- You need to relate some unique value (key) to some other value (value).
-- Where the number/type of the unique values are dynamic.
+- Where the number/type of the keys are dynamic.

 ```python
 >>> enterprise_role_map = {